Saybrone/BackToTheFuture-wro2025-fe/README.md

 ## Robot Construction Guide <a class="anchor" id="robot-construction-guide-"></a>
 **Step 1: Assemble the steering system**
+- Print 3D models located in /models
 - Mount the GeekServo motor securely onto the chassis using screws or brackets.
 - Connect the steering axle to the servo using a suitable coupling or connector.
 - Ensure the servo mount is firmly fixed so it doesn’t wobble during operation.
-- Install the front steering hubs using a metal rod or axle to secure them.
+- Install the front steering hubs using a axle to secure them.
 - Make sure the steering arm moves freely and does not collide with the chassis.

 **Step 2: Assemble the powertrain**
 - The motor was mounted securely onto the chassis to ensure stability during operation.
 - The GA12-N20 DC motor is placed into the mount and attached firmly (using appropriate fastening components).
 - The motor output shaft is connected to an axle and gear mechanism to transmit rotation.
-- The rear axle with wheels is installed, ensuring that the gear ratio provides smooth and efficient power transfer to the wheels.
+-
 **Step 3: Mount the electronics**
+- Attach the Li-ion battery underneath the EVN Alpha.
 - Place the EVN Alpha controller onto the chassis and secure it in position using appropriate fastening components.
-- Attach the Li-ion battery underneath the electronics section to maintain balance.
-- Mount the MPU-6500 IMU on the motor support so that it is stable during operation.
+- Mount the MPU-6500 IMU on the back of EVN Alpha to make it stable during the challenges.
-- Install the OpenMV Cam RT1062 onto its holder and slightly tilt the camera upwards for improved line and obstacle detection.
+- Install the OpenMV Cam RT1062 onto its holder and slightly tilt the camera downwards for improved line and obstacle detection.

 **Step 4: Attach the Wheels**
 - Attach the front wheels securely to the steering hubs using appropriate axles.